Defined Benefit Members

 What happens when you don't work at DXC anymore

-If you leave the Company, you become a Deferred Member, no longer be able to contribute to the Plan.
+If you leave the Company, you become a Deferred Member, no longer be able to contribute to the Scheme.

 Get help with the basics